GB/T charging standard: DC fast charging

-The DC fast charging standard (GB/T 20234.3) uses a different, larger connector and allows for fast charging at up to 250 kW, with current of 80/125/200/250A, and voltage of 750-1000V.
-However, 50 kW or other lower rated power chargers are more commonly seen, typically retaining the minimum GB/T voltage of 750V but with different current ratings.
+The DC fast charging standard (GB/T 20234.3) uses a different, larger connector and allows for fast charging at up to 1200 kW, with voltage not exceeding 1500 V DC and a maximum continuous operating current not exceeding 800 A. However, 50 kW or other lower-rated power chargers are more commonly seen, typically retaining the minimum GB/T voltage of 750V but with different current ratings.
 Some chargers may also follow the physical plug specified by GB/T 20234.3 but not the GB/T standard power limits by using a lower voltage than 750V, such as 500V.

 The male vehicle connector has a flattened circular shape similar to that of the Type 2 connector used for single-phase AC charging.
 The DC charging connector specified in GB/T 20234.3 has a nominal outer diameter of 65 mm; the flattened top reduces the top-to-bottom height to 60.8 mm.
-There are four pins for signaling: two to provide charging confirmation (CC1 / CC2) and two for communication via CAN bus (S+ / S-).
-In addition, the GB/T 20234.3 connector provides up to 600 W of auxiliary DC power at 30V/20A (A+ / A-).
+There are four pins for signaling: two to provide charging confirmation (CC1 / CC2) and two for communication via CAN bus (S+ / S−).
+In addition, the GB/T 20234.3 connector provides up to 600 W of auxiliary DC power at 30V/20A (A+ / A−).

 As of December 2019, 40% of all electric vehicles sold to date with DC fast charging capability were equipped with GB/T 20234.3 inlets, a plurality compared with the next-most prevalent (Tesla's proprietary inlet, with 19% share), reflecting the scale of the EV market in China.
 CCS (Combo1 + Combo2) was in third place, with a 17% share including European Tesla vehicles equipped with CCS Combo2 ports, followed closely by CHAdeMO (15%).

 Maximum charging speed is limited by a variety of factors aside from the charger's full rated power.
 For example: